 - Add the oil to cover garlic completely

-- Heat over medium heat until small bubbles form and rise to the surface, but make sure the oil never comes to a boil.
+- Warm over medium heat until small bubbles form and rise to the surface, making sure the oil never comes to a boil.

 - Reduce heat to maintain a temperature below 99°C (210°F) and slow-simmer for about 1 hour until the cloves are completely tender and look pale-golden.